 Search engines do excel in semantic search so that searching for "tickets" or "entradas" will get you to the same page, but we also use locale-aware pages to guarantee that either the Spanish or English version of the page will appear in the results page without getting duplicated, which would hurt Search Engine positioning.

 Finally, each event page in Koliseo includes Twitter and Facebook metadata.
 We do that to include the description and picture every time someone shares your ticketing page on social networks, because, you know, good-looking sells.

 Add a hl parameter if you want to specify the user language: Koliseo supports a

-hlargument on every URL.
+hlargument on every URL to override the user language (supports Spanish and English).
 The default should be fine for most cases, but if you want to override the user locale and display the page in Spanish, for example, add

 ?hl=esat the end of your URL.
 This parameter is understood, and it doesn't affect your SEO at all.

 Hopefully this will help you get there.
 Happy profiling!